sflinter/hypergraph/README.md

 # Hypergraph
-Hypergraph is a python library for implementing graphs and networks (eg. neural networks) where meta-heuristic algoritms (eg. genetic algoritms) can intervene and alter the structure with the purpose of finding the optimal structure for a specific task.
+Hypergraph is a python library for implementing graphs and networks (eg. neural networks) where meta-heuristic algorithms (eg. genetic algorithms) can intervene and alter the structure with the purpose of finding the optimal structure for a specific task.